-- Foreign Insurers: those companies domiciled in another state in this country.

-- Alien Insurers: those organizations domiciled outside of the United States.

-- Lloyd's of London.

-- Other insurance exchanges
+- Domestic Surplus Lines Insurers: those domiciled in Arizona. - Foreign Insurers: those companies domiciled in another state in this country. - Alien Insurers: those organizations domiciled outside of the United States. - Lloyd's of London. - Other insurance exchanges - Captives.

-- Captives.

 Each of these markets is administered in a different fashion.
 The common thread among each of the categories is that in order to transact business in the state of Arizona they must be on the Director's List of Qualified Unauthorized Insurers, also known as "The White List".
 In other words, a surplus lines broker may not write an account with a carrier that is not on the list.
 This information is available on the Arizona Surplus Line Association website at www.sla-az.org.